Ouch! Dry hands are so painful!

 I keep a hard lotion bar everywhere: kitchen, bedroom, bathroom, purse, car, and living areas.

-In the Fall of 2016, we moved across the country.
+In the Fall of 2016, we moved across the country, from Oregon to Indiana.
 The month of moving, I was constantly touching boxes and paper to pack everything up.
 My hands got soooo painfully dry.
 The photo (above) is me on the cross-country move.
 I practically held the hard lotion bar the whole way from Oregon to Indiana to heal my hands from the dryness of packing! 😉

 I also keep these lips balms (same ingredients as the hard lotion bars) everywhere as well.
 Because I hate it when my lips are dry, too!